madhu-pradeepthi/user-list/README.md

 ## Overview

 user-list is a React app which is developed using Typescript.
 This application allows the user to add and remove names to and from a list.
 Also has an option to pick an user name randomly from the list.
 The same name will not be picked twice in a row.
-For this test, we’d like you to develop a basic React app using TypeScript.
 The randomly picked user row in the list is highlighed.

-Uses {useState} React hook for state management.
+This app uses {useState} React hook for state management.

 Note: This app also supports IE 11 browser